elainejiangg/Duestack_backend/Assignment-4c-assets/REFLECTIONS.md

 ### Would Do Differently

-1. Write tests from day one instead of manual testing
-2. Use TypeScript for compile-time error catching
-3. Prototype third-party APIs early (would have caught Canvas complexity)
+1. Prototype third-party APIs early (would have caught Canvas complexity)
-4. Better git hygiene with frequent, descriptive commits
+2. Better git hygiene with frequent, descriptive commits

----

-## Conclusion

-This project reinforced that **software development is iterative problem-solving**.
-The combination of concept-oriented architecture, AI-powered features, and comprehensive authentication made for a challenging but rewarding implementation.

-Three pillars proved essential:

-1. **Tool-Assisted Design & Implementation**: Context tool for structured design specs (4a/4b), Cursor for coding implementation (4c).
-Required human judgment for architecture and verification.

-2. **DevTools Mastery**: Network tab for API inspection, Console for state debugging, Sources for breakpoints, and Vue DevTools for component analysis were foundational.

-3. **Systematic Debugging**: Disciplined isolation of frontend vs. backend vs. browser issues prevented debugging rabbit holes.

-The most powerful workflow: **Context (design) → Cursor (implement) → DevTools (verify) → Human (decide)**.
-Combined with resilience in debugging and pragmatic scope management (removing Canvas), this approach enabled successful delivery of a complex full-stack application.

-**Key takeaway**: AI tools (Context for design, Cursor for coding) amplify productivity when used thoughtfully, but can't replace fundamental programming skills, DevTools expertise, and critical thinking.